 You’ve borrowed all you can from your bank based on your personal or business assets, and you’re not sure where to turn next.

-That’s where a trade finance facility can help.
-But what is trade finance?
+That’s where a Trade Finance facility can help.
+But what is Trade Finance?
 This form of funding works as a revolving business line of credit that gives you the working capital you need.
 It helps to plug financial gaps by immediately funding a transaction so your supply chain can continue uninterrupted.
 Trade finance can provide funding for new opportunities or help to shore up businesses that are feeling cash flow strain on supplier payments.

 In this article, we dive into what trade finance is, the advantages of this type of facility, how you can work out if it’s right for your business and more.